lwjohnst86/analyzing-cohorts-course/chapter3.md

 xp: 100
 ```

-In the past (and still fairly common), most research was done only on males.
-Clinical trials, experimental animal models, and observational studies tended  to either explicitly only study males, or to disregard the role that biological sex had on the study.
-This had disasterous results, especially when it came to drugs.
-Now, most journals and funding agencies *require* that differences in sex and ethnicity are investigated or tested.
+In the past (and still very common today), most research was done mostly or only on males.
+Clinical trials, experimental animal models, and observational studies tended to explicitly study males, as female hormonal cycles can potential be a confounding factor.
+This often had harmful consequences, since there are massive gender differences in responses to drug treatment and other disease interventions.
+Most journals and funding agencies now *require* that differences in sex, and ethnicity, are investigated.

-The Framingham study was almost entirely those of European-ancestry, so we will only test sex interactions.
+Since the Framingham study was almost entirely those of European-ancestry, we will only test sex interactions.
 Compare models without and with interactions for sex.

 `@pre_exercise_code`
 ```{r}